A mother and her young son look at each other near a window

 • Find out what kind of communication works for them

-• Try asking closed, direct questions
+• Ask closed, direct questions

 Your child may need some time to process your question and respond to it.
-When waiting for an answer, it might feel tempting to ask the question again or rephrase it – but it’s okay to leave some silence sometimes.
+When waiting for an answer, it might feel tempting to ask the question again or rephrase it.
+But it’s okay to leave some silence sometimes.

 How to support your child’s wellbeing